We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Accordingly, when you log into the ‘standalone’ version of GrowthBar, you encounter just a few SEO features.

-- a content generator — based on a phrase you give it, this ‘AI’ feature generates content outlines for your blog posts or site pages, along with suggestions regarding the best titles, introductions, keywords, word counts, headers and images to use in it.
+• a blogpost generator — based on a phrase you give it, this ‘AI’ feature generates content outlines for your blog posts or site pages, along with suggestions regarding the best titles, introductions, keywords, word counts, headers and images to use in it.

-- a paragraph generator – as the name of this feature suggests, this provides you with paragraph copy based on a topic you enter.
+• a paragraph generator – this provides you with paragraph copy based on a topic you enter.

-- a ‘Meta Generator’ — this gives you suggestions for meta descriptions based on phrases you enter.
+• a meta description generator — this gives you suggestions for meta descriptions based on phrases you enter.

 In the Research tools section, you’ll find: